2024-2025 Academic Catalog

 Introduction to the use of Computer-Aided Drafting, Building Information Modeling and Geographic Information Systems software.
 Interpretation of civil engineering drawings.
 Creation of civil engineering plans and two- and three- dimensional visualizations.
 Professional collaboration tools.
 Basemap creation.
 Basic analysis tools utilizing Geographic Information Systems.

-Fundamental elements involved in managing construction projects.
-Management structure, construction contracts, equipment and labor productivity, scheduling, quality assurance, and cost control.
-Junior standing required.
+Introduction to the fundamental elements involved in managing construction projects.
+Project lifecycle, delivery methods and contracts, equipment and labor productivity, scheduling, and cost estimating and control.
+Pre: Junior standing

 Introductory course in fluid mechanics.
 Includes concepts and measurements of fluid properties; computing hydrostatic and hydrodynamic forces on hydraulic structures; computing fluid pressures, discharges, and velocities; and determining energy losses in pipe flows.
 Course includes conducting hydraulic laboratory experiments and demonstrations, analyzing and interpreting collected data, and preparing technical laboratory reports.
 Emphasizes the fundamentals of effective interpersonal, written, and visual communication skills for technical civil engineering reports.
 Design Lab/Studio.
-A grade of C- or better in prerequisites.
 For Pathways Advanced Discourse credit, must complete combination of CEE 2804, CEE 3304, CEE 4804

 Open channel flow; hydrology; hydraulic modeling; hydraulic machinery and structures; laboratory experiments and demonstrations.
-A grade of C- or better required in prerequisite 3304.
 Design Lab/Studio.

 Introduction to structural engineering as an art and science and its fundamental tenets; description of structural systems, structural loads, and load paths; structural models, case studies of successful and unsuccessful structural designs; calculations of forces and deformation for simple determinate structures (trusses, beams and simple frames) and indeterminate structures using virtual work, use of stiffness methods in computer programs.